pietrolc/pietrolc.github.io/_posts/2025-06-30-error-handling-cpp-return-values-vs-exceptions.md

 * **Prefer `std::expected` for fallible operations:** It provides clear, type-safe handling for functions that may fail.
 * **Consistency is key:** Establish and follow a consistent error-handling strategy within your team or project.

-Thoughtful error-handling choices are the hallmark of resilient and maintainable C++ code
+Thoughtful error-handling choices are the hallmark of resilient and maintainable C++ code.

 ---